Best Balance Transfer Credit Cards in Canada (2026): 0% Rates Compared

 CIBC charges the lowest transfer fee in Canada at 1%.
 On a $10,000 transfer, you pay $100 versus $300 at MBNA.
 On $20,000, you save $400 in fees alone.
 The promotional window is 10 months at 0%, and the $29 annual fee gets waived in year one.

-Who this card is for: You have a large balance ($10,000+), want to minimize upfront costs, and can aggressively pay down debt within 10 months.
+Who this card is for: You have a large balance ($10,000+), can clear it in 10 months, want to minimize upfront transfer cost, and value the 2-year fee waiver.

 Want to see how fast you can pay off your balance?
-Plug your numbers into our debt payoff calculator to get your exact timeline and interest savings.
+Use our Balance Transfer Savings Calculator to see your exact timeline and total savings.

 Scotiabank gives you 6 months at 0% with a 2% transfer fee and no annual fee.
 The promotional window is the shortest on this list.
 That’s fine if your balance is small enough to clear in half a year.

-Who this card is for: You have $3,000-$7,000 in debt, steady income, and the discipline to pay it off within 6 months.
-You want a no-fee card that doubles as an everyday cash back card afterward.
+Who this card is for: You have $3,000–$7,000 in debt, steady income, and are certain you can clear it by November 2026.
+You want a permanent $0 annual fee card for everyday spending after the transfer is paid.

 How Much You Actually Save: Real Dollar Comparisons